 The Medical Center leases various equipment on a short-term basis which are primarily cancellable with sixty (60) to ninety (90) days advance written notice.
-Total future minimum lease payments under non-cancelable lease agreements with terms greater than one (1) year as of June 30, 2018 are not significant.
-Rent expense for operating leases for the years ended June 30, 2018 and 2017, totaled \$4,467 and \$3,464, respectively.
+Total future minimum lease payments under non-cancelable lease agreements for equipment with terms greater than one (1) year as of June 30, 2019 are not significant.
+The Medical Center leases a building under an agreement that expires in 2029.
+Total rental expense for operating leases for the years ended June 30, 2019 and 2018, totaled \$5,858 and \$4,467, respectively.